mimischi/takemehome/README.md

 ## Missing features

-* Store a favorite connection in the users IndexedDB and automatically hit the API with that on initial page load.
+* Store a favorite connection in the users IndexedDB and automatically hit the API with that on initial page load (actually, that is the main feature 😬)

 ## Installation